Dogs in Space

-Dogs in Space is a 1986 Australian film set in Melbourne's "Little Band" post-punk music scene in 1978.
-It was directed by Richard Lowenstein and starred Michael Hutchence as Sam, the drug-addled frontman of the fictitious band from which the film takes its name.
+Dogs in Space is a 1986 Australian drama film set in Melbourne's "Little Band" post-punk music scene in 1978.
+Written and directed by Richard Lowenstein, the film stars Michael Hutchence as the drug-addled frontman of the fictitious band from which the film takes its name.

 Plot

 Dogs in Space centres on a group of young music fans sharing a house in the inner Melbourne suburb of Richmond.
 Sam (Michael Hutchence) and Tim (Nique Needles) are the key members of a band called Dogs in Space, and share a house with a variety of social misfits, including Sam's girlfriend Anna (Saskia Post), a university student called Luchio (Tony Helou) and a transient and apparently nameless teenager known only as The Girl (Deanna Bond).

 The film's minimal plot traces the day-to-day existence of the characters, particularly the relationship between Sam and Anna, and is largely made up of a sequence of party scenes involving live music and drug use.
 In between, there are trips to Ballarat (at the time, the closest town to Melbourne with a 24-hour convenience store) and humorous encounters with an aggressive neighbour (Joe Camilleri) and one character's fast-talking, chainsaw-wielding uncle (Chris Haywood), who simply turns up one afternoon with his family (the baby in this scene is Lowenstein's niece Robyn).
 There is also a minor incident in which the characters burn some rubbish in a plan to claim it as a piece of Skylab for a local radio station.
 In the end, the group's dysfunctional and hedonistic lifestyle claims a victim when Anna dies from a heroin overdose.
 Footage of Sputnik 2 is intercut with the narrative, focused largely on Laika (the first dog in space), and can also be seen on television in the background of several scenes.